 Quick Facts on Dandelions and Guinea Pigs

-- Dandelion must be from an unpolluted place and without chemicals/pesticides.
+- Dandelion must be picked up from an unpolluted place and without any chemicals/pesticides.

-- Cavies eat the flower, stem, leaves, and even root – they love everything about this plant.
+- Guinea pigs can eat the flower, stem, leaves, and even roots of dandelions – they love everything about this plant.

 - It promotes appetite and works up stomach fluids.

-- Contains antioxidants that can prevent many illnesses.
+- Dandelion contains antioxidants that can prevent many illnesses.

 - It refreshes the liver (animal studies proved it).